Search Tips

 Appointed: 2013 - Present

-Judge Schmidt was appointed as District Court Judge by Governor Jack Dalrymple in 2013 for the Northwest Judicial District judgeship #4 located in Watford City, ND.
-She was elected in 2016.
+Judge Schmidt was appointed as District Court Judge for the Northwest Judicial District, Judgeship No. 4, located in Watford City, North Dakota, by Governor Jack Dalrymple in 2013.
+She was subsequently elected to the position in 2016.

-Born in1976; Judge Schmidt graduated from Sawyer High School.
-She attended the University of North Dakota, receiving a Bachelors of Science degree in Social work in 1999.
-She received her Juris Doctor from the University of North Dakota School of Law in 2004, and was admitted to the N.D.
-State Bar on September 27, 2004.
+Born in 1976, Judge Schmidt graduated from Sawyer High School and went on to attend the University of North Dakota, where she earned a Bachelor of Science degree in Social Work in 1999.
+She received her Juris Doctor from the University of North Dakota School of Law in 2004 and was admitted to the North Dakota State Bar on September 27, 2004.

 ...